-NGS systems basically offer only a modest improvement in sky coverage, but are vital in allowing photons to be collected faster for bright sources.
+NGS systems basically offer modest improvement in sky coverage, but are vital in allowing photons to be collected faster for bright sources.

 - What are the things that make interferometry less than straightforward in practice?

 - Sampling of the (u, v) plane

+- Beam relay

-- Delay lines
+- Delay compensation

 - Beam combination

 - Spatial wavefront fluctuations

 - Temporal wavefront fluctuations

 - Sensitivity

 - Calibration